Welcome to our Governors’ section

 - In addition governors are encouraged to attend school activities and events when we then have an opportunity, like parents, to take encouragement from the achievements of the pupils and the staff that teach and inspire them.

 - Our function at meetings is to review, question and challenge the Head teacher and staff so that we can, as far as possible, keep up the pressure to improve, ensuring that the children are being taught in a safe as well as a stimulating environment with the best resources, both human and material, that are available and affordable.
 We must also review the school’s policies to ensure that they focus on delivering the highest standards.

 - Many of us take a particular interest in a specific area of the curriculum, e.g. Maths, English or the provision for children with Special Educational Needs or Disability.
 Others focus on wider issues such as Health and Safety or Finance.
-Governors also have responsibility for monitoring the school’s progress against the Single Plan and use of the Pupil Premium and Sports Premium funding.
+Governors also have responsibility for monitoring the school’s progress against the School Improvement Plan and use of the Pupil Premium and Sports Premium funding.

 - We seek and welcome the help and support of the Local Authority and receive reports and advice from them often resulting from officers’ visits or through their distribution of essential information from the Department for Education or Ofsted.

 - We do not deal with individual worries about the day to day running of the school as that is the job of the school’s leadership team.
 If they cannot successfully resolve concerns then these may later come before the governors through the application of appropriate policies, for example the complaints procedure.